-Every cent counts and adds up to total expenses when you're running a business.
+Every cent counts and adds to total expenses when running a business.

-Mileage reimbursement can constitute a hefty portion of these expenses, so it's crucial to keep a close eye on whether employee reports are accurate.
+Mileage reimbursement can constitute a hefty portion of these expenses, so keeping a close eye on whether employee reports are accurate is crucial.

-Before we can decide on GPS vs. odometer accuracy and understand which method is better for your business, we have to understand how each of the two works.
+Before deciding on GPS vs. odometer accuracy and which method is better for your business, we must understand how each of the two works.

 Simply put, the odometer is a device that measures the distance a vehicle has traveled by counting wheel rotations and multiplying them by the tire circumference.